JaredVahle/telco_classification_project/README.md

 - In replication making use of the user defined function, in cunjunction with  my documented process should give a good guide and presaved models, and helpful functions that will make the process faster.
 - Create and use your own env file that connects you to the sql database.
 - Run the telco_classification_project_final

+## Summary

+### Key takeaways
+top 5 churn predictors
+- Month-to-month contract type
+- Fiber optics internet service type
+- Electronic check payment type
+- Tenure
+- Two year contract type

+### Model takeaways
+- The best model for accuracy was my decision tree model with an accuracy score of 80.67% on our test data.
+- These are the model criteria that I used (n_estimators = 30, criterion = "gini",max_depth = 9, random_state = 174, min_samples_leaf = 3)

+### Recommendations
+- Although streaming was not the greatest indicator of churn I would still recommend further evaluation, and survaying of customers that had streaming services to gather their responses on why they churned.
+- Offering some kind of incentive to bundle the streaming services at a small discount or improving on those services might lower churn.
+- Investigate why customers are churning that have the fiber optics plan, is the price to high or is there some other factor causing it.
+- Incentivise payment types other then electronic checks, in order to increase customer retention.

+### Moving forward
+If given more time
+- I would adjust hyperperamaters and look for more features in the data, trying to find links between churn and multiple columns.
+- I would also have a team focus on survaying customer complaints to find cheap fixes for any reoccuring drivers of churn.
+- Additional effort in discovering the reason for the variations in churn for our add_ons column and discovering reasons for this data could give us actions we could use moving forward.